China ratings firms challenge US dominance

 It will join China Chengxin, the country's oldest rating agency, which opened an international unit in the former British territory in August.

-"We believe that investors would like to see more choices," says Chengxin's managing director Philip Li.'First niche'
+"We believe that investors would like to see more choices," says Chengxin's managing director Philip Li.

 Speaking from his newly occupied Hong Kong office in the city's financial district, Mr Li says Chengxin's international expansion will start small.